guydro/pythonDDOS/README.txt

-The followoing are instructions for setting up the DDOS system:
+The following are instructions for setting up the DDOS system:

 To set up the c&c server on a new machine:
 	A. Copy the "c&c server" folder to the desired computer.